pspacek/python-ldap/Doc/ldap.rst

    .. % -> None

-     This function sets the value of the LDAPObject option specified by *option* to *invalue*.
+   This method sets the value of the LDAPObject option specified by *option* to *invalue*.

 .. %%------------------------------------------------------------